©2025 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 2025 Application Details!

 Want to apply for a project this year?
 Request a 2025 Application packet by registering to participate in the Neighbors Naturescaping Q & A at the St. Louis Urban Gardening Symposium (Register here).
-Digital applications will be emailed starting the week of May 19th.
-Paper applications will be available at the St. Louis Urban Gardening Symposium (SLUGS) and available at the Brightside office for pick-up (starting 5/19) If you miss SLUGS and are still interested in applying, please contact Brightside by 6/27.
+Digital applications will be emailed starting the week of May 19.
+Paper applications will be available at the St. Louis Urban Gardening Symposium (SLUGS) and available at the Brightside office for pick-up (starting the week of May 19) If you miss SLUGS and are still interested in applying, please contact Brightside by June 27, 2025.

-Applications will will only be available 5/19-6/27 and complete applications may be submitted via email or on paper until noon on 8/8!
+Applications will will only be available May 19-June 27, 2025 and complete applications may be submitted via email or on paper until noon on August 8, 2025!

-As groups prepare their proposal, we recommend planning a visit to our Demonstration Garden to see the recommended plants in person and to learn about which plants are appropriate for their proposed planting location.
+As groups prepare their proposal, we recommend planning a visit to our Demonstration Garden to see the recommended plants in their native habitats and to learn about which plants are appropriate for the proposed planting location.

 Attend the 2025 St. Louis Urban Gardening Symposium